Gillian Anderson, Robert Duvall join cast of movie being filmed in Laurel Highlands

-LAUGHLINTOWN, Pa. – X-Files alumna Gillian Anderson and fellow Emmy Award winner Robert Duvall are joining the cast of a Christian Bale thriller being filmed in the region about a murder investigation during Edgar Allan Poe’s days as a West Point cadet.
+LAUGHLINTOWN, Pa. – “The X-Files” alumna Gillian Anderson and fellow Emmy Award winner Robert Duvall are joining the cast of a Christian Bale thriller being filmed in the region about a murder investigation during Edgar Allan Poe’s days as a West Point cadet.

 “The Pale Blue Eye” is filming in Somerset and Westmoreland counties this month, including The Compass Inn in Laughlintown.

-Starring Christian Bale (“The Dark Knight,” “The Fighter”) and Harry Melling (Harry Potter series), the film is expected to shoot across western Pennsylvania through February and Netflix paid $55 million for the exclusive rights to release the picture.
+Starring Bale (“The Dark Knight,” “The Fighter”) and Harry Melling (Harry Potter series), the film is expected to shoot across western Pennsylvania through February.
+Netflix paid $55 million for the exclusive rights to release the picture.

 The Scott Cooper film’s publicist, Peter Silbermann, confirmed the expanded cast for the movie, a Gothic thriller set in the 1830s.